 Pimento Macaroni and Cheese

-- a 10 inch cast iron skillet (or comparable sized baking dish)
+- 10 inch cast iron skillet (or comparable sized baking dish)

 - 2 Tbsp butter, melted

-- Cook the pasta in plenty of salted boiling water until al dente.
+- Cook the pasta in a large pot of heavily salted boiling water until al dente (about 8 minutes).
 Drain and set aside.

-- Melt the butter in a medium heavy bottomed saucepan and whisk in the flour, paprika, and salt.
+- While the pasta is cooking, melt the butter in a medium heavy bottomed saucepan over medium heat.
+Whisk in the flour, paprika, and salt.
 Cook for a couple of minutes over medium heat, whisking constantly.

 - While whisking, add the milk and cream slowly to avoid lumps.
 Whisk or stir with a silicone spoonula until all the milk and cream are incorporated.
 Keep cooking, stirring constantly, until the mixture ALMOST comes to a boil, and thickens.
 Do not let it boil.